fasihwhoo/task-sync-app/README.md

 2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a new Pull Request
+5. Create a Pull Request

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.